AdobeDocs/genstudio.en/help/user-guide/guidelines/brands.md

 1. To see a brand's overview information, click to open a defined brand.
 1. To view individual details or modify a brand, click **[!UICONTROL Brand voice guidelines]**, **[!UICONTROL Channel guidelines]**, **[!UICONTROL Image guidelines]**, or **[!UICONTROL Logos]** at the top.

-See [Add Guidelines](add-guidelines.md) to learn how to add a brand to GenStudio, modify it, publish it, and more.
+See [Add guidelines](add-guidelines.md) to learn how to add a brand to GenStudio, modify it, publish it, and more.

 ## [!DNL Brands] guidelines

 Guidelines give GenStudio a clear picture of your brand-specific approach, tone, visual feeling, and more.

 The following guidelines sections detail each guidelines category, examples guidelines, and potential results.
-The guideline examples are sample inputs that shape the results output (result examples below)—use them to inform your own brand guidelines!
+The guideline examples are sample inputs that shape the results output (result examples below)—use them to inform your own brand guidelines.

 ### Brand voice guidelines